shawnyama/zelda-timelines/README.md

 # Zelda timelines

 The Legend of Zelda franchise consists of various games.
 Each game can be enjoyed as a standalone experience.
 However those who played multiple titles might notice the games referencing each other from obvious to subtle ways.
-Fans that find satisfaction in contemplating and theorizing about Zelda lore and mythos came up with various arrangements that place the games in a chronology.
+Fans that find satisfaction in contemplating and theorizing about Zelda lore came up with various arrangements that order the games in a chronology.
 This site is an interactive collection of Zelda timelines that provides an easy way to visualize, absorb and compare the timelines all in one place.
-Perhaps new conclusions can be made?
+Perhaps this will inspire the imagination.

 ## Credits
 ### Supported timelines